napbla/go_advent_of_code/README.md

-# This host my advent of code 2022 in case that my computer is missing.
+# This host my advent of code 2022
+(mostly in Go) (in case that my computer is missing).
 I will post my solution one day after.